 Aloe vera is a stemless or short-stemmed succulent plant that typically grows up to 60–100 cm in height and propagates through offsets.
-The leaves are thick, fleshy, and range in colour from green to grey-green, with some varieties exhibiting white spots on both upper and lower surfaces.
+The leaves are thick and fleshy with range in colour from green to grey-green, with some varieties exhibiting white spots on both upper and lower surfaces.
 The leaf margins are serrated and bear small white teeth.
 Flowering occurs during summer, producing an inflorescence in the form of a spike that can reach up to 90 cm in height.
 The flowers are pendulous, with a yellow tubular corolla measuring approximately 2–3 cm in length.
 Similar to other species of the genus, Aloe vera forms arbuscular mycorrhizal associations, which enhance nutrient uptake from the soil through a mutually beneficial symbiotic relationship (Bhuvana et al., 2014).

 Botany of Aloe vera

-Aloe vera is a succulent plant with a cactus-like appearance, traditionally classified under the family Liliaceae, characterized by a stemless or very short-stemmed growth habit typically not exceeding 25 cm, forming a dense rosette of about 20 thick, fleshy leaves adapted for water storage.
+A. vera is a succulent plant with a cactus-like appearance, traditionally classified under the family Liliaceae, characterized by a stemless or very short-stemmed growth habit typically not exceeding 25 cm, forming a dense rosette of about 20 thick, fleshy leaves adapted for water storage.
 The leaves, measuring approximately 40–50 cm in length and 6–7 cm in width, are flat on the upper surface and slightly arched below, with coloration ranging from grey-green to occasionally reddish, often displaying spotted patterns in young plants.
-The margins are lined with pale pink edges bearing small, thorn-like teeth about 2 mm long, spaced at intervals of 10–20 mm, and individual leaves may weigh between 1.5 and 2 kg, reflecting their role in adaptation to arid environments.
+The margins are lined with pale pink edges bearing small, thorn-like teeth about 2 mm long, spaced at intervals of 10–20 mm and individual leaves may weigh between 1.5 and 2 kg, reflecting their role in adaptation to arid environments.
 The plant possesses a shallow, spreading root system embedded close to the soil surface (Bhuvana et al., 2014).
 In addition to its distinctive morphology, Aloe vera has a long history of medicinal use across diverse cultures, including those of Greece, Egypt, India, Mexico, Japan, and China, where it has been valued for its therapeutic properties.
 Historical records note its use by Egyptian queens such as Nefertiti and Cleopatra for beauty care, as well as by figures like Alexander the Great and Christopher Columbus for treating wounds.
-Its presence in English literature dates back to 1655 through John Goodyew’s translation of Dioscorides’ De Materia Medica, and by the early nineteenth century, it was recognized in the United States primarily as a laxative.
+Its presence in English literature dates back to 1655 through John Goodyew’s translation of Dioscorides’ De Materia Medica and by the early nineteenth century, it was recognized in the United States primarily as a laxative.
 A major scientific milestone occurred in the mid-1930s with the demonstration of its efficacy in treating chronic and severe radiation dermatitis (Bhuvana et al., 2014).

 Cultivation Practices of Aloe vera